RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Disease/Pneumomagiosis.md

 - stub
 ---

-> [!note]
+> [!note] Stub
-> This page is a stub and is thus missing information which can be added.
+> This page is a [[Meta/Stub|stub]], meaning it is incomplete.
+Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

 Pneumomagiosis, also called Mage's or Wizard's Lung Disease, is a dangerous illness most commonly affecting [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Wizard|wizards]] and [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Mage|mages]].
 It is caused by inhalation of fine particles of materials that are high in concentrated magic, often in the form of [[Mythril|mythril dust]] or fine [[God Part|God parts]].
 The disease has many side effects, with some of the worst including [[Encyclopedia Mysenvaria/Biology/Disease/Wild Magic|wild magic]] and [[Encyclopedia Mysenvaria/Biology/Disease/Spell Malfunction|spell malfunction]].